kathdiao/selenium-python/README.md

     – Demonstrates how to locate elements on a webpage using Selenium.
     – Performs a search, sends keys, clicks a link, and prints the page title and text content.

+3.  **Waits**
+    - Demonstrates the use of explicit waits to handle dynamic web elements efficiently.
+    – Follows best practices by avoiding time.sleep() and waiting only until specific conditions are met.
 ---

 ### Notes